centure2012/hello-wolrd/README.md

 # hello-wolrd
 Hi centure
-I am so happy to here to satre new challege
+I am so happy to here to stare new challege